 You’ve probably heard this saying floating around quite a lot and it’s one you may see on many self-improvement or relationship advice forums but as cliché, as it may sound, I believe that it is 100% true.
 The only person that can make you feel fulfilled is YOU!
 You should never rely on anyone else to add value to your life or make you feel whole.
 Therefore, you need to ensure that you feel content and whole by investing in yourself above anything else.

-As I’ve chosen to live on my own, one of the things I’ve learnt this year is to get to a place where I’m content with my own company.
+As I’ve chosen to live on my own, one of the things I’ve learned this year is to get to a place where I’m content with my own company.
 It hasn’t been an easy journey and one that I had to do a lot of self-evaluating for, but once you start exploring yourself and making changes, you begin to feel a sense of empowerment and worth.
 This is why I feel it’s imperative to spend more time doing more of what you love and also set small, obtainable goals.
 Starting my blog has brought happiness and added purpose to my life, as it’s something that I LOVE doing.
 I plan to continue to self-evaluate this year to reach my full potential, and so can you!

 |Take time to reflect|